-3.4 Pheasant poults are transferred from the rearing pens to large open-topped release pens which are usually situated in woodland and the woodland edge, but sometimes on other habitats such as grassland or on cover crops.
-Release pens can range from as little as 0.1 hectares to several hectares in size and can be stocked with birds at densities typically ranging from several hundred to several thousand individual birds (Madden & Sage, 2020).
+- 3.4 Pheasant poults are usually transferred from the rearing pens to large open-topped release pens which are usually situated in woodland and the woodland edge, but sometimes on other habitats such as grassland or on cover crops.
+Release pens - Page 5 of 42 TIN221 Permitting the release and management of non-native game birds within and adjacent to Protected Sites in England can range from as little as 0.1 hectares to several hectares in size and can be stocked with birds at densities typically ranging from several hundred to several thousand individual birds (Madden & Sage, 2020).
 The pens are often semipermanent structures that provide a secure environment within which the young birds can acclimatise to their new habitat and adapt to roosting in the lower branches of trees away from ground predators, such as foxes.
 The timing of the release is aimed at ensuring that birds are mature and fully adapted to their environment by the time shooting commences.
 Following their release, a keeper typically supplies them with food, water, and performs a level of predator control, to retain released birds close to the release site and to minimise their dispersal into the wider countryside away from shooting grounds.
 Habitat management, such as the planting of cover crops, may also take place.

-Pheasants are omnivorous and will take seeds, seedlings, bulbs, grains, leaves, berries and also insects, particularly when they are chicks.
+3.5 Pheasants are omnivorous and will take seeds, seedlings, bulbs, grains, leaves, berries and also insects, particularly when they are chicks.
 They search for their food by scratching and pecking at the ground and at fallen decaying wood.